sclabs/sclangular/README.md

 `assets/`: The directory that stores the site assets.
 This directory gets populated automatically with the production-ready concatenated and minified files.
 Its contents are automatically served through `express.static()` on the development server.
 `assets/js/app.js`: The concatenated and minified JS for the app.
 `assets/css/app.css`: The concatenated and minified CSS for the app.
-`assets/partials/`: Partials get collected from all the modules and dropped here, following the directory structure of `src/`.
+`assets/partials/`: Partials get collected from all the modules and dropped here, following the directory structure of `src/` to avoid name conflicts.
 `server/`: You can put JSON documents or other files to be served by the Express development server to mimic the functionality of a backend you haven't written yet.

 Philosophy